 The conformation a molecule adopts in a solid can vary.
 It was discovered that the addition of a second component can be used to select the major conformation a bithiophene adopts in a solid.
 The change in conformation changes the orientation of the π-systems between molecules within the solid.
 The ability for a second component to alter the conformation of a bithiophene is explored.
 Infrared spectroscopy is used as a facial method to detect the change in the bithiophene conformation.

 Sumrak, Joseph Charles.
-"Organic semiconductor co-crystals: reactivity, mobility, and spectroscopy." doctoral dissertation, University of Iowa, 2011.
+"Organic semiconductor co-crystals: reactivity, mobility, and spectroscopy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.